bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `EX` is an old command for loading a pulse program.
 It has been replaced with the `PPEX` command and is currently simply an alias to it.
 As such `PPEX` should be use in place of `EX`.
+## EXIT
+Exit program

+Format: `EXIT` resp

+Qualifiers: /ERROR

+Qualifier Defaults: none

+Defaults: no

+Prerequisites: Command line only

+Description
+`EXIT` exits RNMR. the argument resp should be a yes/no (or y/n) to indicate whether to actually exit RNMR or not.
+If resp is not provided RNMR will prompt for it with no as a default.

+If /ERROR is used RNMR will return with a status of 2 to indicate an error.
+Otherwise it will exit with a status of 1.
 ## EXP
 Export data to foreign format